ryseek/Ardulogic/README.md

 # Ardulogic

-The project's base was created by the [gt-volk] (https://www.drive2.ru/users/gt-volk/).
+The project's base was created by the [gt-volk](https://www.drive2.ru/users/gt-volk/).

 # My plans:
 - [x] Create repository